DNAlchemist/ssskins/README.md

 *ATTENTION!
 MOJANG no longer uses this path to store skins.
 You must specify your own*

+You can use GitHub as an HTTP server.
+For example:

+Create repo with name minecraft_skins
+1. Put skin player.png into root folder in your repo
+2. Set URL in the server.properties to https://raw.githubusercontent.com/<your_github_username>/minecraft_skins
+3. A user with the nickname player will get skin player.png.
+Each png file that falls into this repository will be associated with the player's name.

 ## Requirements

 * [Minecraft Server](https://minecraft.net/ru-ru/download/server)